CEREC Dental Crowns

 How to care for a crown or bridge

 Proper dental hygiene will be important for keeping your restorations strong and healthy.
 Bridges, in particular, depend on the health of surrounding teeth to continue functioning, so be sure to brush and floss regularly to prevent gum disease and/or tooth decay.
-The team at Acacia Dental in Woden, can explain the proper way to brush and floss your teeth; you can also read more about dental hygiene here on our website.
+The team at our Woden dental practice can explain the proper way to brush and floss your teeth; you can also read more about dental hygiene here on our website.

 A regular cleaning schedule will also help maintain your crowns or bridges.
 Because it is easier to fix a problem when it’s in its early days, be sure to come in for a check-up every six months.
 Our dentists will be thoroughly examining any possible signs of trouble.